brownwatchman/RamblinPodcast/README.md

 # Hello world!

 This is a basic website that was created for the "Introduction to HTML & CSS" course for Tooele Tech's Software Development course. 💻
+I created a fake podcast with the purpose of designing this website.

 ## What's in this project?